tedneward/Azgaarnoth/Classes/Mystic/Nomad.md

 ```
 def nomadicarrow(npc):
     npc.bonusactions.append("***Psychic Focus: Nomadic Arrow.*** While you are focused on this discipline, any attack roll you make for a ranged weapon attack ignores disadvantage.
-If disadvantage would normally apply to the roll, that roll also can’t benefit from advantage.")
+If disadvantage would normally apply to the roll, that roll also can’t benefit from advantage.
+The benefit lasts until you are incapacitated or until you use another bonus action to choose a different focus benefit.
+You can have only one psychic focus benefit at a time, and using the psychic focus of one discipline doesn't limit your ability to use other disciplines.")

     npc.bonusactions.append("***Speed Dart (1–7 psi).*** You imbue one ranged weapon you hold with psionic power.
 The next attack you make with it that hits before the end of the current turn deals an extra 1d10 psychic damage per psi point spent.")